Thinking of Buying a Property at Auction?

 Your guide on how to buy a property at auction with Countrywide Property Auctions

-Buyers will need to pay a 10% deposit upon the fall of the gavel at the auction.
-The remaining monies must then be paid in full, usually within the next 28 days.
-If you need to obtain a mortgage it is important that you receive an offer from your lender in principle before the auction day.
-Most building societies and banks will wish to instruct a surveyor to prepare a valuation report before making you a mortgage offer, so it is advisable to make your mortgage application as soon as possible.
-Countrywide Property Auctions has teamed up with The Buy to Let Business to give you access to quick finance whilst you arrange a more long-term finance solution.
-An offer in principle can usually be obtained within 24 hours of your initial enquiry and funds can be made available within a week.
-For more information please contact our office.
+If you are buying a property at auction in order to rent out the property, Countrywide Property Auctions has teamed up with The Buy to Let Business.
+This gives you access to quick finance options whilst you arrange a more long-term finance solution.
+An offer in principle can usually be obtained within 24 hours of your initial enquiry, and funds can be made available within a week.
+For more information on this, please contact our team today.

-Legal packs containing special conditions of sale, title deeds, leases, office copy entries, searches and replies to precontract enquiries will be made available for you to read prior to the auction.
-Please note that you buy subject to all documentation included in the legal packs regardless of whether you have chosen to read them or not.
-Copies can be viewed online, posted out to you and will also be available to read at our offices.
+You will receive legal packs which will contain all of terms & conditions of the sale including, title deeds, leases, office copy entries, and more.
+This will be made available for you to read through prior to the auction.
+It’s important that you read the conditions to ensure you are happy with these prior to agreeing to purchase a property, as once the gavel falls on the day of auction you agree to buy subject to all documentation included in the legal packs, regardless of whether you have chosen to read them or not.
+Copies of the legal packs can be viewed online or posted out to you, and will also be available to read at our offices.

 Register For The Auction

-All bidders must register prior to bidding.
-This can be done on auction day at the registration desk in the foyer or by completing and returning a copy of the registration form which is available on our website and in hard copies of the catalogue.
+Anyone wanting to bid must have registered prior to the auction.
+This can either be done at the registration desk in the foyer, on the day of auction, or by returning to us a completed registration form, which is available on our website and in hard copies of our catalogue.